juliosud/startup/notes.md

 This time I learned how to manage my dependencies.
 I know this can be something simple for people, but I was struggling to understand files like package-lokc.json.

 I also had to learn the differences between data bases like SQL and Mongodb, and how to properly represent my data in the different databases.

+## ws

+Studying the chat code and simon really helped me understand the backend and frontend needed to use ws.
+The most important thing I needed to understand was how to send messages and receive messages.

+I also learned that you can stabilish a HTTPS connection, and upgrate it to WSS, but once you upgrade you can still keep the functionalities of your HTTPS server